 Tips for parents: choose a suitable flight timing to coincide with your baby’s naptime so they can (hopefully) catch some sleep and so can you!

-Things to bring out of diaper bag when seated in plane
+Things to bring out of the diaper bag when seated in the plane

-I’ve intentionally created this list so that it makes it more convenient without having to fumble with a scenario: diaper bag is at the overhead compartment-baby fussing/crying-cabin crew asking you to put on your seat belt and get seated-neighbouring passengers giving you that stare-your wife telling you to hurry up.
-Okay, i think you get the drift.
+I’ve intentionally created this list so that it makes it more convenient without having to fumble with a scenario: diaper bag is at the overhead compartment-baby fussing/crying-cabin crew asking you to put on your seat belt and get seated/neighboring passengers giving you that stare-your wife telling you to hurry up.
+Okay, I think you get the drift.

-Tips for nursing mums: It’s the best time to nurse your baby during a take-off and landing as the swallowing action will help baby from getting ear blocks/ache.
-If your bub nurses to sleep (like Vera!), then you’ll be a happy mum for awhile… until the kraken stirs…. heh…
+Tips for breastfeeding mums: It’s the best time to nurse your baby during take-off and landing as the swallowing action will help baby from getting ear blocks/ache.
+If your bub nurses to sleep (like Vera!), then you’ll be a happy mum for a while… until the Kraken stirs…. heh…

-Tips for parents: Certain lavatories come with a diaper changing station too (look out for the signs, didn’t realize it before we become parents.
+Tips for parents: Certain lavatories come with a diaper changing station too (look out for the signs, didn’t realize it before we became parents.
 HA!)
 It’s basically a horizontal board that comes down and calls for some quick diapering skills in those tight spaces!
 Baby food/toddler meals are served if requested during check-in.
-For SQ, we were given Gerber’s jar food, which can be warmed up upon request.
+For Singapore Airlines baby meal, we were given Gerber’s jar food, which can be warmed up upon request.

-Alright, that’s about all for the leg works, we hope you’re not too overwhelmed and that these lists can come in handy.
+Alright, these are our tips for how to prepare when travelling with baby!
+We hope you’re not too overwhelmed and that these packing lists for traveling with our baby will be useful for fellow parents too!
 Look out for the upcoming articles on our Taiwan Escapade!